telota/python-for-the-humanities/docs/contributing.md

 provided:

 - `name`
     - as on the PyPI
 - `section`
     - all words must be capitalized
 - `subsection`
     - same here
 - `description`
-  - the `name` value must be mentioned at least once, this wille be used as hyperlink text
+    - as markdown
     - describes functionality, design aspects and background
+    - the `name` value must be mentioned at least once, this will be used as hyperlink text
     - should be at most seven sentences

-If there is a documentation resource available as web page, it's URL must be included:
+If there is a documentation resource available as web page, its URL must be included:

 - `docs_url`
     - preferably with `https` as protocol

 If the source code is hosted on [GitHub](https://github.com), this is also
 mandatory:

 - `github_repo`
-  - `<username>/<repository_name`
+    - as `<username>/<repository_name`

 ## Building